Mullerjesus/alx-frontend-for-fun/README.md

-This Project is All About Accessiblity
+This Project is All About alx-frontend-for-fun